-When I first applied for a teaching post in Thailand, I thought it would be a great way to get paid for traveling - an opportunity to visit another country, learn about its culture and get paid for the privilege; and boy, was I right!
+When I first applied for a teaching post in Thailand, I thought it would be a great way to get paid for traveling - an opportunity to visit another country, learn about its culture, and get paid for the privilege; and traveling teacher.

 Teaching English in Thailand has been one of the most rewarding and enjoyable things I have ever attempted.